Skip to content

 What does the prostate gland do?

-The prostate gland produces seminal fluid that nourishes and transports sperm for fertility.
-Its muscular action also helps control urine flow by surrounding the urethra.
+The prostate gland produces seminal fluid, which nourishes and transports sperm, and helps regulate urine flow by surrounding part of the urethra.
+It plays a crucial role in male fertility and urinary function.

 Where is the prostate gland located?

-The prostate is located in the male pelvis, directly below the bladder, surrounding the upper part of the urethra, and in front of the rectum.
+The prostate sits deep in the male pelvis—directly below the bladder, encircling the upper segment of the urethra, and situated in front of the rectum.
+Its position explains why both urination and sexual health can be disrupted by prostate issues.

 How big is a healthy prostate gland?

-A healthy young adult's prostate is about the size of a walnut (20–30 grams); it often enlarges with age.
+A healthy young adult prostate is about the size of a walnut, weighing approximately 20–30 grams.
+Prostates often enlarge with increasing age, sometimes leading to symptoms.

 What causes prostate gland enlargement?